 Addition (ADD): If you suffer from presbyopia it affects your near vision, the Addition figure determines what level of correction you need to be able to see clearly at a close distance.
 This is a number between 0.50 and 3.00, some contact lens brands refer to this as a high, medium or low.

-Dominant: If you wear multifocal contact lenses or bifocal contact lenses, the correction is determined by a dominant and non-dominant eye, this is the dominant figure usually marked with a “D” and “N” to express which eye is which.
+Dominant: Multifocal or bifocal contact lens wearers will see that the correction is determined by a dominant and non-dominant eye.
+This is the dominant figure, and is usually marked with a "D" and "N" to express which eye is which.